obsidianmd/obsidian-help/en/Obsidian Web Clipper/Introduction to Obsidian Web Clipper.md

 ## How to use Web Clipper

 - [[Clip web pages]]
-	- How to use Web Clipper to save content from web pages.
+	- Get started and learn how to save content from pages.
 - [[Highlight web pages|Highlighter]]
-	- How to highlight important passages and select elements you want to save.
+	- Highlight important passages and select elements you want to save.
 - [[Interpret web pages|Interpreter]]
-	- How to use natural language to capture and modify data on a page.
+	- Use natural language prompts to capture and modify data on a page.
 - [[Troubleshoot Web Clipper|Troubleshooting]]
 	- Resolve common issues with Web Clipper.
 - [[Obsidian Web Clipper/Templates|Templates]]